-The Group's profit for the year ended 31 December 2014 and the state of affairs of the Company and the Group at that date are set out in the accompanying financial statements.
+The Group's loss for the year ended 31 December 2015 and the state of affairs of the Company and the Group at that date are set out in the accompanying financial statements.

-The directors do not recommend the payment of any dividend in respect of the year ended 31 December 2014.
+The directors do not recommend the payment of any dividend in respect of the year ended 31 December 2015.